xiaotian2333/KiviBot-Primitive/README.md

 ## Plugin

+support TS/JS plugin out of the box.

-create a TS file in `plugins/demo/index.ts`
+you can create a TS or JS file in `plugins/demo/index.ts`

 ```typescript
 import {